 English Idioms about Love

-out of the blue (suddenly) you feel so excited or frightened that you heart beats faster
+Meaning: out of the blue (suddenly) you feel so excited or frightened that your heart beats faster

-Enjoy the special day on the 14th February!
+Keep practising phrases and English idioms about love and enjoy the special day on the 14th of February!

 Learn New English Vocabulary Words